 In this final section, we will take a closer look at creative machine performers as cultural participants.
 Robots as cultural artefacts [21] are commonly considered as being constructed by a human creator, who is situated within a specific cultural context, and re-constructed by the audience, again within a given cultural context, as they project their ideas of intelligence, social agency, creativity, etc. onto the robot.
 Put differently, a robot is a cultural construct, with much of what it is and what it can do arising from the human cultural environment, rather than the robot itself.
-The argument we present in this paper, in a way, identifies a loophole for embodied, open systems-those that we consider creative machines-while acknowledging that to-date no machine exhibits genuine creativity with respect to human culture.
+The argument we present in this paper, in a way, identifies a loophole for embodied, open systems-those that we consider creative machines-while acknowledging that to-date no machine exhibits creativity as it is currently recognised by humans.

 As discussed earlier, open, adaptive machine systems can be considered creative machines that actively participate in an interactive conversation or an open-ended narrative, due to their capacity to adapt and learn and, thus, extend their script beyond what they have been given by their human creator.
 As performers, they are capable of improvising as they become increasingly sensitive to the effects they produce.
-Following this line of thought, they can also be considered active participants in the creation of culture, and-this is the loophole-they do so from inside their machinic context, thus extending what a robot is and what a robot can do to a nonhuman cultural view.
+Following this line of thought, they can also be considered active participants in the creation of culture, and-this is the loophole-they do so from inside their machinic context, thus extending the questions of what a robot is and what a robot can do to the nonhuman cultural domain.
 Creative machines, operating across human and nonhuman domains, thus provide us with a glimpse into nonhuman robot culture.

-What distinguishes the creative machines, discussed here, from machinic agents commonly considered, as being creative, is that they don't produce cultural artefacts in the traditional sense.
+What distinguishes the creative machines discussed here from machinic agents commonly considered as being creative is that they don't produce cultural artefacts in the traditional sense.
 Rather, their cultural contribution is their nonhuman performance.
-Importantly, they don't perform for us but rather with us (or in the case of The New Artist neither for nor with us).
+Importantly, they don't perform for us but rather with us (or in the case of The New Artist neither for us nor with us).
 As an ontological theatre [23], the here discussed creative machine performances provide a stage for playing out different scenarios and relations across human-nonhuman cultural domains.
 All four works comprise more than one individual actor and present a small-scale machinic ecology with machines interacting and learning with each other.
-However, apart from The New Artist, their ecology is open to human intervention.

-Pask's Colloquy of Mobiles and Glynn's Performative Ecologies both invite social interactions with humans, albeit they also evolve independent of human input.
-It would seem that the robots in Colloquy of Mobiles, playing out a machinic mating scenario, actually get on better without human interference.
+Three of the works create machinic ecologies open to human invention.
+Pask's The Colloquy of Mobiles and Glynn's Performative Ecologies both invite social interactions with humans, albeit they also evolve independent of human input.
+It would seem that the robots in The Colloquy of Mobiles, playing out a machinic mating scenario, actually get on better without human interference.
 Yet, only people attempting to take part in trans-species mating, can experience the openness of the system without having a deeper insight into the machines' learning abilities.
 The Performative Ecologies, on the other hand, are actively expanding their dance gene pool by interacting with the human species.
-Straschnoy's The New Artist and the authors' Accomplice both perform an ecology that is more overtly insistent on acting out 'a machine's world'.
+The New Artist and Accomplice both perform an ecology that is more overtly insistent on acting out 'a machine's world'.
 Yet, while The New Artist does away without humans and apparently their culture altogether, Accomplice situates itself into a conflict zone between the two.
-The dramaturgical strategy of the latter is based on it being a independent machine world that has nestled itself-perhaps too close-into the human world.
+The dramaturgical strategy of the latter is based on an independent machine world that has nestled itself-perhaps too close-into the human world.
 Creative machines as such contribute to culture because they are not only staging (i.e. representing) our relationship with machines but allow us to explore them and act them out together with our nonhuman co-performers.